 Voice biometrics is the science of using a person’s voice as a unique identifying biological characteristic in order to authenticate their access.
 It involves analyzing various characteristics of a person’s voice, such as the pitch, tone, and accent, in order to create a unique voiceprint.

 Most of these units are relatively inexpensive.
 These devices allow the user to maintain encrypted passwords that don’t need to be remembered but instead are invoked after the user puts his finger on the reader.
 This can also be used with a separate PIN or password to offer true two-factor authentication.

 Is voice recognition more secure than fingerprint?

-The technology, in particular, is very beneficial for banking systems.
-Voice recognition technology offers higher security than other biometric modalities, such as passwords, iris scanning, fingerprints, etc.
+Voice recognition biometrics, in particular, is very beneficial for banking systems.
+Voice authentication technology offers higher security than other biometric modalities, such as passwords, iris scanning, fingerprints, etc.